Stephenxuu/h-index-calculation/README.md

 # README for h_index.py

 ## Overview
-This Python script contains the implementation of a mathematical computation or simulation algorithm.
-The main function in this script is `compute_index_function`, which performs a series of computations and returns a pandas DataFrame.
+`h_index` contains the implementation of a mathematical computation algorithm.
+The main function in this script is `compute_index`, which performs a series of computations and returns a pandas DataFrame. `data_generating` is the function for us to generate the database. `H_myopic` is the function for myopic normalized gain, which would be called in the other two functions.
+And `data_generating` is the file we generated the database for table 4 and 5. `h_index` is user-friendly.
+Please use `h_index` unless you need to perform a large times of calculations.

 ## Dependencies